 I grew up in a world where my mom worked almost 16 hours a day.
 A world where my dad sometimes made lunch or dinner.My brothers handled the dishes and did the laundry.I was surrounded by career women mostly.
 I grew up in a world where the 1st – 5th position in class were outranked by girls.
 I came across cool stories about women like Deborah the first female judge in the Bible and Queen Esther the woman who liberated her people.
-Others may include the late Mrs Dora Akunyili( Director- General of NAFDAC) and the late Mrs Funmilayo Rasome Kuti who was not just the first woman to ride a car in Nigeria but also was a fierce advocate for women’s rights.
-She campaigned against price controls placed by the colonial masters designed to drastically limit the incomes of market women.
-I watched cartoons like Wonder Woman, Princess Diana, Kim possible and even series like Xena; The Warrior Princess
+Others may include the late Mrs Dora Akunyili( Director- General of NAFDAC) and the late Mrs Funmilayo Rasome Kuti who was the first woman to ride a car in Nigeria and who fiercely led trade unions in campaigning against price controls placed by British colonial masters which drastically limited the income of market women.
+I watched cartoons like Wonder Woman, Kim possible, Princess Diana and also series like Xena; The Warrior Princess

 I was intrigued with talk shows like The Oprah Winfrey show , The Wendy Williams show, Chelsea Lately & Ellen Degeneres.